Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 \subsubsection{The BBP Pairing Engine}

 A \textit{pairing engine} is used to calculate the pairing for each round, based on the results of previous rounds.
-The BBP \newer{pairing} engine \newer{was developed by} \citet{bierema2017bbp}.
-It implements the FIDE criteria strictly \cite[C.04.3 and C.04.4.2]{fide2020handbook} for the Dutch and Burstein pairing systems and outputs the unique pairing adhering to each of them. \newer{BBP uses a weighted matching algorithm, similarly as the approaches in \cite{olafsson1990weighted,BFP17}.
-The main difference to our algorithm is that while the weighted model of BBP was designed to follow the declarative criteria of FIDE and output the prescribed pairings, our pairing engine relies on a different weighted model, computes completely different pairs, and while doing so, it is able to reach a better ranking quality and a higher degree of fairness.} The output of Dutch BBP will serve as a base for our comparisons \newer{throughout} the paper, because Dutch is the pairing system implemented by all 8 pairing programs currently endorsed by the FIDE \cite[C.04.A.10.Annex-3]{fide2020handbook}.
+The BBP pairing engine was developed by \citet{bierema2017bbp}.
+It implements the FIDE criteria strictly \cite[C.04.3 and C.04.4.2]{fide2020handbook} for the Dutch and Burstein pairing systems and outputs the unique pairing adhering to each of them.
+BBP uses a weighted matching algorithm, similarly as the approaches in \citet{olafsson1990weighted,BFP17}.
+The main difference to our algorithm is that while the weighted model of BBP was designed to follow the declarative criteria of FIDE and output the prescribed pairings, our pairing engine relies on a different weighted model, computes completely different pairs, and while doing so, it is able to reach a better ranking quality and a higher degree of fairness.
+The output of Dutch BBP will serve as a base for our comparisons throughout the paper, because Dutch is the sole pairing system implemented by programs currently endorsed by the FIDE \cite[C.04.A.10.Annex-3]{fide2020handbook} and because the BBP pairing engine is open-source.
+We further remark that even though a Burstein BBP code exists and has been made public, its author draws attention to the fact that it is ``a flawed implementation of a version of the Burstein system, not endorsed by the FIDE Systems of Pairings and Programs Commission.''